 With a personal loan, the funds are deposited into the borrower’s account after the loan has been approved.
 And, the loan agreement finalized.
 The borrower is then free to use that money for anything they want.

-Instead, for enrolled students, the funds are disbursed first to their school’s financial aid office.
-The financial aid office then utilizes the money directly to any outstanding tuition costs or other fees.
+- The financial aid office uses your student loan money to cover any outstanding tuition costs or other fees.

-Once that happens, the student can then claim any remaining funds to use for out-of-pocket educational expenses.
+- You can then claim any remaining funds and use them to pay out-of-pocket educational expenses.

-Private student loans from lenders like Earnest can also be used by borrowers who have left school to refinance student debts.
+Private student loans can also be used by borrowers who have left school to refinance student debts.

 Through this process, you can apply with a lender that offers student loan refinancing to get a new loan up to the total amount required to fully pay off existing student debts.